lumigo-io/lumigo-otel-collector-contrib/README.md

 - [versions.yaml](versions.yaml)
 - */go.mod files

-The workflow runs `make checks` to regenerate the collector build and `tidy` the go modules.
+The workflow regenerates the collector build and tidies the go modules.

 A branch is created with the changes, and a PR is opened.
+Be sure to check the status of the `build-and-test` workflow to ensure the build is successful before merging the PR.

-**Note:** The `check-for-otel-update` workflow does **not** pull the changes from the coped `/internal/k8sconfig` module.
+**Note:** The `check-for-otel-update` workflow does **not** pull the changes from the duplicate `/internal/k8sconfig` module of a new release.
 Changes in this module will need to be manually included.

 ## How to Release?